lubiana/no-framework-tutorial/09-dependency-injector.md

 };
 ```

-Here I have declared a services array, that has a class- or interfacename as the keys, and the values are short
+Here I have declared a services array, that has a class- or interface name as the keys, and the values are short
 closures that return an Object of the defined class or interface.
 The `has` method simply checks if the given id is
 defined in our services array, and the `get` method calls the closure defined in the array for the given id key and then
 returns the result of that closure.

 To use the container we need to update our Bootstrap.php.
 Firstly we need to get an instance of our container, and then
 use that to create our Request-Object as well as the Dispatcher.
-So remove the manual instantion of those objects and
+So remove the manual instantiation of those objects and
 replace that with the following code:

 ```php